mlc-ai/mlc-llm/docs/get_started/try_out.rst

   .. tab:: Android

-    The MLC Chat Android app is free and available for download and can be tried out by simply clicking the button below:
+    The MLC Chat Android app is free and available for download, and you can try out by simply clicking the button below:

     .. image:: https://seeklogo.com/images/D/download-android-apk-badge-logo-D074C6882B-seeklogo.com.png
       :width: 135
       :target: https://github.com/mlc-ai/binary-mlc-llm-libs/raw/main/mlc-chat.apk

+    |

     Once the app is installed, you can engage in a chat with the model without the need for an internet connection:

     Memory requirements vary across different models.
 The Vicuna-7B model necessitates an Android device with a minimum of 6GB RAM, whereas the RedPajama-3B model can run on an Android device with at least 4GB RAM.